mathfour/HoneyDo/README.md

-# Burger Muncher
+# Honey Do List
-*Burger Muncher* is a Node/Express JS app using Handlebars and mySQL that allows the user to input a burger then eat it.
+*Honey Do List* is a Node/Express JS app using Handlebars, mySQL and Sequelize that allows the user to input a task (a 'do') then mark it completed.

-You can run the app on [Heroku](https://fierce-plateau-64986.herokuapp.com/).
+You can run the app on [Heroku](https://tranquil-journey-54558.herokuapp.com/).

 Note: the database is not just used for you, but for all.
-So keep your burgers clean!
+So keep your tasks clean!
+(If you want it all for yourself, fork it. :D)

- You can find the source files at [https://github.com/mathfour/burger-muncher](https://github.com/mathfour/burger-muncher)
+ You can find the source files at [https://github.com/mathfour/honeydo](https://github.com/mathfour/honeydo)

-## How to Play: Create a Burger, Eat a Burger
+## How to Use the App: Create a DO, then DO it!

-Fill out a burger name and click *add a burger*.
-Your burger will show up on the left.
-Click the *eat me* button on your burger or any other burger and it will be moved to the "eaten" pile.
+Fill out a task (a DO) and click *Add this DO to the List*.
+Your DO will show up on the left.
+Click the *This DO is Done!* button and it will be marked completed - and put in the Done DOs column!

 ## Technology Used

 - MySQL
+- Sequelize
 - Node
 - Express
 - Express-Handlebars